How it works · 9 min read

 Why it matters: pairing is scanning a code, not a provisioning project — so adding a screen costs minutes, not a hardware order.

-If the reason you’ve been putting off digital signage is that you didn’t want to buy, flash and babysit a rack of Android boxes, you can skip that step entirely.
-Use the LG TV in the lobby, the Fire TV Stick in the break room, or a spare laptop for the pop-up — open a URL, scan a code, and describe the screen you want.
-The first screen is free, so you can prove the whole no-Android-player idea on a TV you already own before you pay for anything.
+If you’ve been putting off digital signage because you didn’t want to buy, flash and babysit a rack of Android boxes, skip that step.
+Use the LG TV in the lobby, the Fire TV Stick in the break room, or a spare laptop for the pop-up — open a URL, scan a code, describe the screen you want.
+The first screen is free, so you can prove the whole no-Android-player idea on a TV you already own before paying for anything.

 Frequently asked questions

-Can I run digital signage without buying an Android player box?
+Do I need a digital signage player Android box?

-Yes.
-ChannelOS runs in the TV's own web browser, so there's no Android player, HDMI stick or media box to buy.
-Any device that renders a modern web page — LG webOS, Fire TV, a Chromebox, or a laptop in kiosk mode — pairs and becomes a managed screen.
+No. ChannelOS runs in the TV's own web browser, so there's no digital signage player Android box, HDMI stick or media player to buy.
+Any device that renders a modern web page — LG webOS, Fire TV, a Chromebox, or a laptop in kiosk mode — pairs by scanning a code and becomes a screen you run from your board.

 Which devices work if I don't want an Android box?

-Anything with a modern browser: LG webOS TVs, Fire TV's Silk browser, Google/Android TV, a Chromebox or mini-PC, or a plain laptop in kiosk mode.
+Anything with a modern browser: LG webOS TVs, Samsung Tizen sets, Fire TV's Silk browser, Google/Android TV, a Chromebox or mini-PC, or a plain laptop in kiosk mode.
 If it loads a web page, it can be a ChannelOS screen.

 How do screens update with no APK installed?